scottkosty/montetools/README.md

 ## `dgpp_to_poi`

 A function that takes as input one `dgp_param` and outputs the parameter of interest (POI).
-For estimation, the POI is what statistic() is estimating.
+For estimation, the POI is what `statistic()` is estimating.
+For example, squared error is often useful to calculate, and when aggregated using the mean will be the simulated mean squared error (MSE).
 The return is a list of length 2, where the first element is the numeric POI and the second element is a character label for the POI.

     dgpp_to_poi_ <- function(dgp_param) {
-      # The first element in this list is the actual POI. i.e., the parameter that
+      # The first element in the list below is the actual numeric POI,
-      # the diagnostic will use to compare to the estimator to calculate the bias,
+      # i.e., the parameter that the diagnostic will use to compare to
-      # or MSE, etc.
+      # the estimator to calculate the bias, MSE, etc.
-      # The second element is not used for calculation, it is a character string used
+      # The second element is not used for calculation; it is a character
-      # for printing.
+      # string used for printing.
       ret_l <- list(
                     poi = dgp_param[["mean"]],
                     # the label is used for referring to the parameter in progress